la5nta/pat/README.md

 # wl2k-go

-wl2k-go is a collection of go packages that implement various parts needed to build a Winlink 2000 client.
+wl2k-go is a collection of Go packages that implement various parts needed to build a Winlink 2000 client.

 The project's goal is to encourage and faciliate development of cross-platform Winlink 2000 clients.